LFKoning/knowledge-sharing/azureml/azureml_faq.md

 - Files: Blob storage, file shares, data lakes, DataBricks file systems.
 - Databases: Azure SQL server, PostgreSQL server, MySQL server.

 The `Datastore` object in AzureML is a convenient way to connect to all these data sources.
-You can easily get the default datastore using the following code:
+You can easily connect to the default datastore using the following code:

 ```python
 from azureml.core import Workspace